openshift/osd-network-verifier/README_AWS.md

 ### VPC ###
 - Any VPC for a non-STS CCS cluster can be tested using this tool.
-- You will need to know the following information about the VPC to be verified.
+- Apart from the AWS credentials, you will need to know the following information about the VPC to be verified.
     - Subnet IDs
     - AWS region